kayak23/SShell/REPORT.md

 pipeline.*
 This is found if a pipe is found and an output redirect is present.

-### Delete this ??
-To handle syntax discrepancies 1), 2), and 5), our program maintains an integer value representing the total number of arguments for the current program and an integer value representing the total number of Command Structures created from the user input (henceforth referred to as 'arg_iter' and 'task_iter', respectively, and initialized to one and zero, respectively).
-This catches all of the aforementioned potential syntax discrepancies:
-* The parser errs if 'arg_iter' exceeds the maximum number of allowed arguments
-* The parser errs if a meta-character is found before 'arg_iter' is greater than one.
-* The parser errs if an input redirection meta character was encountered when 'task_iter' is greater than or equal to one.

 ### Launching Errors
 There are 2 types of launching errors that SSHELL manages:
 1. built-in command fails
 2. user command fails to exec.

 Built in command errors are managed within the code of the command.
 They check for the error, print the error message, and set the appropriate return value. cd and pushd catch an error when 'chdir' fails and returns a bad value. popd